CRM Maintenance: A Step by Step Guide on How to Clean & Maintain your CRM Database

 STEP 2: Duplicate Data & Matchup

 In our experience, a database will contain almost 10% duplicate records, which results in inefficiencies and prevents you from achieving that single customer view.
-A common issue for businesses is keeping track of people in their database, changing names, status, addresses and so forth, which when obtaining their data from another source can cause this duplicate effect.
+A common issue for businesses is keeping track of people in their database, changing names, statuses, addresses and so forth, which when obtaining their data from another source can cause this duplicate effect.

 Our recommended solution, a Matchup & Deduplication tool, will allow you to identify, match records together, and eliminate duplicates.